Your May Horoscope Is Here — & It's Not A Month You'll Ever Forget

 AdvertisementADVERTISEMENT

-But just when you thought May was all shadow and intensity, the winds shift.
-Gemini Season begins on 20th May, lighting up your sector of income, confidence, and personal values.
-Suddenly, there’s movement.
-Mercury enters Gemini on 25th May, and the new moon follows on 26th May, reminding you that you can make money in unexpected, even weird, ways— especially with Uranus still vibing in your sign.

-Then — boom — Saturn enters Aries on 24th May, activating your sector of spirituality.
+Then — boom — Saturn enters Aries on May 25th at 1:36 p.m.
+AEST, activating your sector of spirituality.
 This is massive.
 Saturn hasn’t been here in over two decades.
 You’re entering a phase of deeper soul accountability.
 Expect an urge to clean up your energetic hygiene, face your inner saboteur, and explore spiritual practices that are both ancestral and futuristic.
 The last week of the month sets the stage for a powerful inner reboot.
 You’re not lost, Taurus.
 You’re evolving on purpose.

 Gemini Sun & Rising:

 You’ve been in hermit mode, Gemini —plotting, reflecting, shedding.
 But now in May?
 You’re the butterfly stepping out of the cocoon… and you’re glowing.
-The month begins with Pluto retrograde in Aquarius on 4th May, shaking up your sector of expansion, education, and belief systems.
+The month begins with Pluto retrograde in Aquarius on May 5 at 1:27 a.m.
+AEST, shaking up your sector of expansion, education, and belief systems.
 It’s no longer enough to say what you “used to believe.”
 Your values are evolving in real time, and you’re not afraid to admit that you’ve outgrown some past versions of yourself.
 This retrograde invites you to question the narratives you’ve inherited — about success, truth, love, and power.
 You don’t have to subscribe to someone else’s map when your internal GPS is pointing to liberation.

 AdvertisementADVERTISEMENT

-Mid-month, the energy intensifies with the Scorpio full moon on 12th May, activating your sector of wellness, work, and routine.
+Mid-month, the energy intensifies with the Scorpio full moon on May 12th at 2:56 a.m.
+AEST, activating your sector of wellness, work, and routine.
 If you’ve been ignoring your body or spiritually bypassing your stress, the full moon might be your final warning to check yourself.
 Cry in the bath.
 Say no to overbooking yourself.
 Take the day oﬀ.
 You’ve been giving so much mental energy to the future, but your nervous system needs you now.
 Shed the toxic productivity mindset.
 Rest is not a weakness.
 It’s a reset.

-Then — drumroll — Gemini Season begins on 20th May, and suddenly you’re back in your element.
-Mercury (your ruling planet) enters Gemini on 25th May, and the new moon in your sign lands on May 26th, oﬀering a total identity refresh.
+Then — drumroll — Gemini Season begins on May 21st at 4:54 a.m.
+AEST, and suddenly you’re back in your element.
+Mercury (your ruling planet) enters Gemini on May 25th, and the new moon in your sign lands on May 26th, oﬀering a total identity refresh.
 This is your rebirth.
 You’re reinventing the way you express, flirt, create, and connect.
-And with Saturn entering Aries on 24th May, activating your sector of community and long-term dreams, the universe is oﬃcially taking your visions seriously.
+And with Saturn entering Aries on May 24th, activating your sector of community and long-term dreams, the universe is oﬃcially taking your visions seriously.
 Structure meets spontaneity.
 Play meets purpose.
 Show us how multifaceted you are.
 We’re ready for it.

 Cancer Sun & Rising:

 What if hiding isn’t the safest choice anymore, Cancer?
 What if being seen is where your power lives now?
-Pluto retrograde in Aquarius hits your sector of transformation and shared energy on 4th May, and it’s asking you to sit with the uncomfortable.
+Pluto retrograde in Aquarius hits your sector of transformation and shared energy on May 5th at 1:27 a.m.
+AEST, and it’s asking you to sit with the uncomfortable.
 Whether it’s financial vulnerability, intimacy wounds, or deep emotional patterns that you’ve buried beneath your “I’m fine,” this retrograde’s about to unearth it.
 The invitation?
 Reclaim your power by honouring your fears, not suppressing them.
 The things you avoid may be the exact places where your strength is waiting.

 AdvertisementADVERTISEMENT

-By 12th May, the Scorpio full moon rises in your sector of joy, romance, and creativity, reminding you of what it feels like to truly feel.
+By May 13th, the Scorpio full moon rises in your sector of joy, romance, and creativity at 2:56 a.m.
+AEST, reminding you of what it feels like to truly feel.
 The passion, the longing, the ache, the beauty.
 Whether you’ve been romanticising your past or numbing out from the present, this lunation is like a flash of lightning that reconnects you to your artistic and emotional depth.
 Yes, it may sting.
 But it’s also going to heal something wild in you.
 You’re allowed to want more.
 You’re allowed to want magic.

-The last third of the month brings much-needed levity.
-Gemini Season begins on 20th May, activating your sector of spirituality and solitude.
-This is your cocoon phase — quiet, sacred, introspective.
-Mercury joins on 25th May, and the Gemini new moon on 26th May urges you to unplug and re-align.
-It’s not about disappearing; it’s about coming home to your intuition.
-Meanwhile, Saturn enters Aries on 24th May, launching a brand-new two-year cycle in your sector of career and public presence.
-Yep — your time is coming.
-Let this spiritual hibernation ground you for the moves you’re about to make.
-The world is waiting.

 Leo Sun & Rising:

 What happens when your spotlight turns inward, Leo?
 What happens when the applause fades, and you’re alone with your reflection?
-The month starts with Pluto retrograde in Aquarius on 4th May, shaking your sector of partnerships and long-term commitments.
+The month starts with Pluto retrograde in Aquarius on May 5th at 1:27 a.m.
+AEST, shaking your sector of partnerships and long-term commitments.
 You might realise that something (or someone) isn’t aligned anymore — and that’s okay.
 Pluto retrograde is about reclaiming your power, especially if you’ve been compromising too much in the name of “keeping the peace.”
 This is your cosmic permission slip to stop settling.
 Be honest about the kind of love — and the kind of life — you’re willing to fight for.

 AdvertisementADVERTISEMENT

-Then comes the Scorpio full moon on 12th May, lighting up your sector of home, ancestry, and emotional roots.
+Then comes the Scorpio full moon on May 13th at 2:56 a.m.
+AEST, lighting up your sector of home, ancestry, and emotional roots.
 Leo, this lunation might crack your chest open in the best and worst ways.
 It’s okay to grieve the versions of yourself that no longer feel safe.
 You may feel called to release generational patterns or finally admit that you’re tired of holding it all together for everyone else.
 Vulnerability isn’t weakness.
 It’s your portal to true power.

-Thankfully, a wave of relief arrives as Gemini Season begins on 20th May, lighting up your sector of friendship and community.
-Suddenly, you want to be seen again — really seen, by people who get you.
-Mercury enters Gemini on 25th May, and the Gemini new moon on 26th May is your social reset button.
-Let yourself laugh again.
-Flirt again.

 Reconnect with the joy of just being around your people.
-And when Saturn enters Aries on 24th May, your sector of expansion is lit.
+And when Saturn enters Aries on May 24th, your sector of expansion is lit.
 It’s time to take your beliefs seriously.
 You’re entering a cycle of spiritual maturity, wild travel, and big truth-telling.
-The universe is asking: are you ready to grow beyond your comfort zone?
+The universe is asking: Are you ready to grow beyond your comfort zone?
 (Hint: yes, you are.)

 Virgo Sun & Rising:

 What if the plan isn’t falling apart, Virgo… what if you’re being called to change your relationship to control itself?
-Pluto begins its retrograde in Aquarius on 4th May, hitting your sector of routine, health, and service.
+Pluto begins its retrograde in Aquarius on May 5th at 1:27 a.m.
+AEST, hitting your sector of routine, health, and service.
 Your systems, schedules, and perfectionism are being interrogated — and dragged.
 Are your habits truly supporting your evolution, or just keeping you “safe”?
 This retrograde wants to help you reclaim your time and energy, even if it means letting go of the rituals or jobs you’ve outgrown.
 You’re not a machine.
 Stop treating yourself like one.

 AdvertisementADVERTISEMENT

-On 12th May, the Scorpio full moon lands in your communication sector and it’s coming for your inner monologue.
+On May 13th, the Scorpio full moon lands in your communication sector at 2:56 a.m.
+AEST, and it’s coming for your inner monologue.
 The words you’ve left unsaid?
 The journal entries you ripped out and threw away?
 They’re rising now.
 This is your invitation to say the thing — out loud.
 With your chest.
 With love, but also with clarity.
 Whether it’s a tough conversation or a breakthrough idea, your voice has power this month.
 Don’t silence yourself for the comfort of others.
 Scorpio’s here to help you speak from your truth, not your fear.

-Then, the energy lightens and expands.
-Gemini Season begins 20th May, activating your sector of career and legacy.
-You’re getting noticed — and your ideas are speaking for you.
-Mercury enters Gemini on 25th May, followed by a Gemini new moon on 26th May, oﬀering a fresh start in how you present your work to the world.
-And with Saturn entering Aries on 24th May, your sector of intimacy and shared resources begins a two-year storyline of deeper emotional accountability.
-You’re learning to merge without losing yourself.
-It’s intense — but you’ve trained your whole life for this.

 Libra Sun & Rising:

 What if love is meant to be messy, sacred, and honest — not just cute and aesthetically pleasing, Libra?
-The month kicks oﬀ with Pluto stationing retrograde in Aquarius on 4th May, hitting your sector of romance, creativity, and personal joy.
+The month kicks oﬀ with Pluto stationing retrograde in Aquarius on May 5th at 1:27 a.m.
+AEST, hitting your sector of romance, creativity, and personal joy.

 Translation: your inner artist, lover, and muse are being summoned to take the mic.
 Have you been playing small in your joy, or dimming your weirdness for fear of judgment?
 That’s not going to fly anymore.
 Pluto retrograde says: reclaim your magic.
 Even if it’s chaotic.
 Especially if it’s chaotic.